 - All work assigned should be submitted on the due date BEFORE the designated due date. - It is HIGHLY recommended that students do not fall behind on designated due dates to avoid being behind on weekly modules. - Students will be given a ONE-day grace period for late work.
-That means that work should be submitted on Mondays.
+That means that work should be submitted no later than Tuesdays following the due date.
 Assignments that are submitted during the grace period are subject to a 50%-point deduction.